home-assistant/home-assistant.io/source/_integrations/wiz.markdown

   - switch
 ---

-The WiZ integration allows you to control your WiZ lights, occupancy sensors, and smart sockets.
+The WiZ integration allows you to control your WiZ lights and smart sockets.

+The integration can report the state of occupancy sensors that have been linked to a device.

 {% include integrations/config_flow.md %}